Ohio State woke up Sunday morning big fans of USC.

 While Ohio State probably won’t move up in the BCS standings next week – Alabama plays Chattanooga and Florida State plays Idaho – it still has to have an impressive win against Indiana to keep voters on the Buckeyes' side.
 Baylor travels to No. 10 Oklahoma State and a win against the Cowboys would not only put Baylor in the lead for the Big 12 title, but it would give the Bears some much-needed clout both in the computers and the human polls.

-And it would almost certainly push the Bears into that coveted No. 3 spot in case one of the top two teams fall.
+And it would almost certainly push the Bears into that coveted No. 3 spot waiting for one of the top 2 to fall.

 Here are some other notes from this week’s BCS standings: